We meet every Tuesday for meditation and discussion downstairs at the Harmony Centre in Owen Sound. Free meditation instruction is available.

 COVID Protocol

-Community Meditation will be offering four online meditation and discussion sessions (including this one) each week, using the Zoom video conferencing app.
+Community Meditation offers four online meditation and discussion sessions each week, using the Zoom video conferencing app.
 Free meditation instruction is available at the start of each session.
-Check the Weekly Online Sittings section for a list of the days and times.
+Check the Online Sittings section for a list of the days and times.

 Several times a year, we draw from a wide range of insightful teachers who educate and inspire us, choosing one to feature and then sharing readings, videos, exercises or other explorations with our local groups.